replicatedhq/replicated-field-labs/instruqt/custom-fields/03-updating-the-application/assignment.md

 <p align="center"><img src="../assets/cf-new-file-icon.png" width=350></img></p>

-Enter `nginx-feature-on.yaml` as the file name in the dialog
+Enter `nginx-feature-on.yaml` as the file name in the dialog.

 <p align="center"><img src="../assets/cf-new-file.png" width=350></img></p>

+You may need to click on the file after you create it to make sure it's opened.
 Copy and paste the content below:

 ```yaml
 apiVersion: v1